 While Dr. Conflitti hopes this doesn’t happen to others, she offers the following advice to those who do contract COVID-19:

 #1 COVID-19 impacts everyone differently

-Some cruise through COVID-19 with no symptoms, while others have mild symptoms.
+Some cruise through and have survived COVID-19 with no symptoms, while others have mild symptoms.
 Some people literally fight for their lives.
 Don’t expect to have the same experience as others, and be sure to communicate with your doctor about the best treatment approach.

 #2 Don’t get caught in the blame game

 Once you contract COVID-19, there’s a tendency to blame yourself.
 Or you might blame others for infecting you.
 Many never find out how they were exposed.
 While contact tracing is important, don’t waste time blaming yourself or others.
 Save your energy for recovery.

 #3 Don’t be afraid to ask for help

 COVID-19 is humbling; even active, independent people may suddenly need help with normal daily activities, like getting groceries and medicines.
 People want to help, so don’t hesitate to ask so you can concentrate on recovering.
 If you have healed and yet fear any ailment, why not get a quick consultation from ArabiaMD.

 COVID-19 is isolating and can cause depression and anxiety.
 Stay connected with friends and family safely via phone or video calls.
 Talk to a professional if things become too difficult to manage independently.
 You may access behavioral health support through your medical insurance or Medicare plan.